manishchoudhary17/class-44/README.md

 //Immediate feedback to the player on how they are doing - by getting damage , killing enime

-//Story of the game - kill the last boss to free the city.
+//Story of the game - make your own.